ArtyomKolosov2/UserCacheService/README.md

 - Open console or terminal in the scope of the folder
 - Write docker commands
   - `docker image build -t consoleapplication .`
-  - `docker container run -it consoleapplication`
+  - `docker container run -it --network docker_default consoleapplication`
+- Change default url to `http:\\usercacheservice:80`

 ### Option 2
 **You must have a .NET 6 runtime installed on your machine as well as MySQL**